Parbatia Banal Panditayan

 Parbatia Banal Panditayan (English translation - Parbatia turns into a panditayan) is a 1986 Bhojpuri film directed by Ramnath Roy and produced by Sheetla Prasad Agrahari under the banner of Rajwanta Films.
 The film stars Girija Mitra, Shiv Agrahari, Laxmi Chhaya, Chandrakala, Kalpana Pandit and Naseem Banu.
 It had music by Pratibha Dutt, lyrics by Ramnath Roy and songs sung by Usha Mangeshkar, Mahendra Kapoor, Anuradha Paudwal and Dilbar Khan.

 Plot

-It is a romantic cum drama-based film, which is the story about a girl named Parbatia (played by Girija Mitra) who falls in love with Kishan Pandit, a police officer, played by Shiv Agrahari, but they both belong to a different section of society.
-Kishan fights for his love and gets married to her (Parbatia).
+A girl named Parbatia who falls in love with Kishan Pandit, a police officer, but they both belong to a different sections of society.
+Kishan fights for his love and marries her.
 The climax of the film deals with a twist related to the hidden truth of Parbatia's past life.